hipe/tmx/autonomous_component_system/doc/issues/005-the-master-list-of-sections.md

     also, they often relate to what comes next.

-  • "operations" are more "special" than components typically? so they are higher-level feeling
+  • "operations" are more "special" than components typically? so they are higher-level feeling.

+  • although "human" exposures (namely The Edit Session) are "higher level", supporting this feels so much like supportion operations that we group them together.

   • operations and components "feel" simlilar b.c ACS DSL